objectbox/objectbox-azure-sphere/README.md

 # ObjectBox client for Azure Sphere

 For a general introduction to Azure Sphere and use cases in combination with [ObjectBox](https://objectbox.io/), check the [announcement post](https://objectbox.io/objectbox-on-azure-sphere-efficient-handling-of-persistent-iot-data-on-tiny-devices/).

+These are the basic components, and how the play together:

+* [objectbox-client-azure-sphere](objectbox-client-azure-sphere): the ObjectBox client library to run on Azure Sphere.
+  Connects to a ObjectBox server via HTTP.
+* [azure-sphere-test](azure-sphere-test): Demonstrates some basic operations like reading and writing data using the ObjectBox client library.
+* [azure-sphere-sensor-demo](azure-sphere-sensor-demo): Reports data from sensors attached to the Azure Sphere using the ObjectBox client library.
+* ObjectBox server: The Azure Sphere client connects to this server running on a Windows or Linux machine.

-## Setup
+## Basic Setup

-For setting up the basic environment, please check out [the official installation instructions](https://docs.microsoft.com/en-us/azure-sphere/install/overview) for Azure Sphere by Microsoft.
-Next, do the following to run the demo project `azure-sphere-test`:
+After completing [the general Azure Sphere setup procedure required by Microsoft](https://docs.microsoft.com/en-us/azure-sphere/install/overview), these are the steps to run the ObjectBox client demo project `azure-sphere-test`:

 1. Download the HTTP server by running `./download.sh` on Linux or `download.bat` on Windows in this project's root directory.
    Alternatively, you can check the [releases](https://github.com/objectbox/objectbox-azure-sphere/releases) and download manually.